 Call us for a free quote at 800-581-9946

 Exposure to nature has never been more important than it is today.
-Between longer hours in the office and longer commute times, we’re spending more time than ever before indoors and away from the natural world.
+With longer working hours and poor work-life balance, we’re spending more time than ever before indoors and away from the natural world.

-What this means is we’re missing out on the essential psychological and physiological benefits that exposure to trees, fresh air, mountains, and bodies of water provide us with.
-But it’s not all doom and gloom thanks to the philosophy called “Biophilia” that is reshaping how we think about and interact with our environments, creating smarter, healthier spaces for all.
+What this means is we’re missing out on the essential psychological and physiological benefits we get from exposure to trees, fresh air, mountains, and bodies of water.
+With biophilic design, Ambius is reshaping how we think about and interact with our environments, creating smarter, healthier spaces for all.

-Biophilia is changing the way we work, live, and operate within the built environment, and can be defined as “humanity’s innate need to connect with nature and the natural environment” according to Kenneth Freeman, Head of Innovation at Ambius.
+Biophilia can be defined as “humanity’s innate need to connect with nature and the natural environment” according to Kenneth Freeman, Interior Landscaping Consultant.
 “As a species, we have divorced ourselves from our natural habitat: the open plains.
 Just as zoo animals and lab rats that are placed in sterile, unenriched environments show signs of physical and mental stress, so do humans when forced to work in lean, sterile, and unenriched workplaces.”

 At its core, biophilic design is an architectural framework inspired by the natural world that weaves the organic patterns of nature into the built environment, strengthening the human-nature connection that we all yearn for.
 Businesses can reduce the negative impacts of sterile, lean workplaces and actually enhance their environments by integrating a variety of biophilic features such as green walls, plants, natural woods or stone, and more that mimic the natural world.
-These biophilic elements effectively create a positive response as if people were exposed to the natural stimuli in real life.
+These biophilic design elements effectively create a positive response as if people were exposed to the natural stimuli in real life.

 Download the infographic to find out just how powerful biophilic design can be for the guest experience in hospitality businesses.

-The philosophy of biophilia has lead to somewhat of a renaissance within the construction and architectural industries as wellness and sustainable design practices such as the WELL Building Standard and LEED continue to take on increased importance within the built environment.
+The philosophy of biophilia has led to somewhat of a renaissance within the construction and architectural industries.
+Wellness and sustainable design practices such as the WELL Building Standard and LEED continue to take on increased importance within the built environment.
 It’s this collection of standards, sustainability initiatives, and wellness programs stemming from biophilic principles that are generating the change that employees are beginning to see integrated into their workplaces from coast to coast.